When you’ve got debt and you are keen to pay it down, you’ve got to do more than develop a debt repayment strategy.

 “There are a few common reasons that people end up carrying debt.
 In order to keep your debt problems from re-occurring, you need to determine what caused your debt and how you can avoid repeating the same mistakes,” says Jeff Schwartz, executive director, Consolidated Credit Canada.

-Here are some common reasons that are the cause of debt and some suggestions on how to minimize your risk.
+Here are some common causes of debt and some suggestions on how to minimize your risk.

 One of the biggest reasons that people end up carrying debt is that they use credit as a way to stretch their household budget.
-When you spend beyond your means, it is only a matter of time before you get maxed out and debt problems emerge.
+When you spend beyond your means, it is only a matter of time before your living expenses are unmanageable.

 The solution to this is to set a household budget that details your available spending each month.
+Take control of your spending habits with a budget.
 Separate your expenses into needs and wants.
 If you are stretched too thin, you may have to slice and dice some of the expenses from the wants list.

 Use cash only, or use your credit card for planned purchases within your budget that you’ll pay off in full every month.
 The benefit of spending in cash is that once it is gone, it is gone so you won’t be able to spend more than you can afford.